Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 Antiperspirants

-While deodorants do not stop sweat from forming, antiperspirants do.
-If your condition is not too severe, using an antiperspirant spray might be enough to get your sweating under control.
+While deodorants do not stop sweating, antiperspirants do.
+If your condition is not too severe, using an antiperspirant spray might be enough to keep your sweating under control.

-If regular antiperspirants don’t seem to have an effect, there are prescription-strength antiperspirants that contain aluminum chloride, which plugs the sweat glands.
+There are prescription-strength antiperspirants that contain aluminum chloride, which plug the sweat glands.
 Ask your doctor if prescription antiperspirants are safe for you.

 Clothing changes